-'''

-SYSCS_UTIL.SYSCS_BACKUP_DATABASE_AND_ENABLE_LOG_ARCHIVE_MODE (IN BACKUPDIR VARCHAR(32672), IN SMALLINT DELETE_ARCHIVED_LOG_FILES)
+''' SYSCS_UTIL.SYSCS_BACKUP_DATABASE_AND_ENABLE_LOG_ARCHIVE_MODE (IN BACKUPDIR VARCHAR(32672), IN SMALLINT DELETE_ARCHIVED_LOG_FILES) '''

-'''

-The input parameters for the calls in the previous example specify the location where the backup should be stored and specify whether or not the database should keep online archived logs for the backup.
-Existing online archived log files that were created before this backup will be deleted if the input parameter value for the deleteOnlineArchivedLogFiles parameter is non-zero.
+The input parameters for this procedure specify the location where the backup should be stored and specify whether or not the database should keep online archived logs for the backup.
+Existing online archived log files that were created before this backup will be deleted if the input parameter value for the DELETE\ARCHIVED\LOG\FILES parameter is non-zero.
 The log files are deleted only after a successful backup.